O'Higgins and Maule continue to grow hand in hand with technology and innovation

 He says they are attentive to what happens in Peru because in a few years they have managed to increase their production.

-“Peru started 4 or 5 years ago on sandy terrain, without rain, which makes it better to keep it.
-The temperature is high, they produce early and due to the weather, the plant produces more.
-They get a good caliber, with good wax, but the sugar-acid ratio is not the best and luckily for Chile, in China they like sugar.
-They have entered that market, but if Chilean fruit arrives, prices from Peru drop immediately."
+«Peru started 4 or 5 years ago in sandy terrain, without rain, which makes it better to store.
+The temperature is high, they produce early and because of the climate, the plant produces more.
+They produce a good caliber, with good wax, but the sugar-acidity relationship is not the best and luckily for Chile, in China they like sugar.
+"They have entered that market, but if Chilean fruit arrives, prices from Peru drop immediately."

 The Blueberry Committee took over the issue of caliber and last year it rose from 10 to 12 millimeters the minimum for export.
 But there are more demanding markets, such as China, where 14 millimeters is demanded.
-"And hopefully greater than that, and up to 16 millimeters in some cases", he points.
+"And hopefully larger than that, and up to 16 millimeters in some cases", he points.

 With these requirements, many producers will be forced to make a change of varieties, because if it does not give the caliber they will have to allocate their fruits to frozen and with that, the price does not give. «Between 10 and 15% should necessarily change»says Pollmann. «Otherwise they will not have a place in the coming years».

-There is concern among producers about the quality and uniformity of shipments and why market requirements are met.
-“China has extraordinary potential, but we are not alone.
+There is concern among producers about the quality and uniformity of shipments and why market requirements are met. «China has extraordinary potential, but we are not alone.
 Everyone looks at China, with very good technology.
-Australia, South Africa and New Zealand have us in their sights.
-Europeans work together, in cooperatives and I cannot understand how Chile does not face the markets as a country", accuses Fernando Medina.
+Australia, South Africa and New Zealand have their eyes on us.
+"Europeans work together, in cooperatives, and I cannot understand how Chile does not face the markets as a country.", accuses Fernando Medina.

 New workforce